hdmf-dev/hdmf-zarr/docs/source/integrating_data_stores.rst

 test_zarrio.py
 --------------
+`base_tests_zarrio.py <https://github.com/hdmf-dev/hdmf-zarr/blob/dev/tests/unit/base_tests_zarrio.py>`_
-``base_tests_zarrio.py`` provides a collection of base-classes that define common test cases to test basic functionality of :py:class:`~hdmf_zarr.backend.ZarrIO`.
+provides a collection of base classes that define common test cases to test basic functionality of :py:class:`~hdmf_zarr.backend.ZarrIO`.
 Using these base classes, the `test_zarrio.py <https://github.com/hdmf-dev/hdmf-zarr/blob/dev/tests/unit/test_io_zarr.py>`_ module then implements concrete tests for various backends.
-To create tests for a new data store we need to add the following main classes (while ``<MyStore>`` in the code below would need to be replaces with the class name of the new data store):
+To create tests for a new data store, we need to add the following main classes (while ``<MyStore>`` in the code below would need to be replaced with the class name of the new data store):

 .. code-block:: python